swaldman/sbt-ethereum/src/main/paradox/tutorials/creating-a-smart-contract.md

 [success] Total time: 102 s, completed Feb 25, 2019 1:30:31 AM
 ```
 Now, if we refresh _Etherscan_, we'll see that the `1 wei` we paid into the contract on construction is gone.
 The contract balance is `0 ether`.
-To see the transaction in which the `1 wei` was sent back to the contract owner,
+To see the transaction in which the `1 wei` was sent back to the contract's owner,
 check the `Internal Txns` tab.